 About the process: Be patient, be present, be honest with your partner and yourself about your feelings on all the things…Connect often and enjoy the process.
 Also, find your community!
 This was very much my experience as a somewhat traditional, mature (or old;) lesbian couple.
 But there are so many ways to make and be a human and a family.
 In the end, parenthood is so rewarding and hard!
 No matter your experience or views there are people out there for you.
 Forget the ones who aren't your people :)

-Le Village Cowork, Old Route 66 in Lyons, Illinois is slated to open in late 2023.
+Le Village Cowork, Old Route 66 in Lyons, Illinois is slated to open in spring 2024.
 More information about the space and how to join the waitlist will be available closer to the opening date.